JohnKendrick/PDielec/Sphinx/application_notes_2.rst

 The first experimental/calculated system considered :cite:`MacMillan1993` was the reflectance of a 0.92μ AlN on a Si substrate.
 This was modelled using PDGui after reading in the experimental file, AlN.exp, the *Single Crystal Scenario Tab* was used to define the system as described in the paper.
 The *Thick slab* mode was specified, the superstrate material was chosen as air, an AlN dielectric film of 0.92μ was specified on top of a 1.0μm film of silicon.
-An angle of incidence of 7.2 \textsuperscript{o} was used.
+An angle of incidence of 7.2 :superscript:`o` was used.
 The (001) surface of AlN was defined, so the perpendicular to the surface aligns with the laboratory Z-axis.
 Because the program is operating in *Thick slab* mode, the bottom layer is treated as a semi-infinite layer, so the size of the silicon layer specified in the GUI is irrelevant.
 The scenario is shown below: